 The COVID-19 global health pandemic unfolded quickly and unpredictably, and Air Canada was compelled to adapt to the unprecedented circumstances.
 Government measures have deprived and continue to deprive significant numbers of Air Canada's passengers of their privilege to move across borders.
-As the crisis unfolded in the U.S., the President declared a national emergency beginning March 1, 2020,8 imposed a sweeping series of travel bans that defeated the ability of large portions of the world's population to enter the country, including those transiting via Canada from restricted areas.9 For those passengers who could continue to the U.S. but had recently visited banned areas, Air Canada was required to reroute them to enter the U.S. via a limited number of select screening airports.10 Several U.S. states also imposed strict quarantine orders for arriving interstate and international travelers that essentially defeated the purpose of many passengers' travel plans.11 The Centers for Disease Control and Prevention ("CDC") warned
+As the crisis unfolded in the U.S., the President declared a national emergency beginning March 1, 2020,7 imposed a sweeping series of travel bans that defeated the ability of large portions of the world's population to enter the country, including those transiting via Canada from restricted areas.8 For those passengers who could continue to the U.S. but had recently visited banned areas, Air Canada was required to reroute them to enter the U.S. via a limited number of select screening airports.9 Several U.S. states also imposed strict quarantine orders for arriving interstate and international travelers that essentially defeated the purpose of many passengers' travel plans.10 The Centers for Disease Control and Prevention ("CDC") warned against all international travel and encouraged all returning U.S. citizens to self-isolate for 14 days.11

-8 Proclamation No. 9994, Declaring a National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Outbreak, 85 Fed.
+7 Proclamation No. 9994, Declaring a National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Outbreak, 85 Fed.
 Reg.
 15,337 (March 13, 2020).